-Cleveland Clinic Martin Health's 2020 CHNA identified COVID-19, an infectious disease caused by the newly discovered SARS-CoV-2 virus, as a significant community health need.
-During the development of the CHNA, COVID-19 emerged as a leading cause of hospitalizations, death, and economic instability.
-Populations especially vulnerable to COVID-19 include older adults and those with underlying chronic conditions.
-In addition, minorities and individuals with lower socioeconomic status are also at increased risk of COVID-19 infection and death.
+Cleveland Clinic Martin Health's 2021 CHNA identified COVID-19, an infectious disease caused by the SARS-CoV-2 virus, as a significant community health need.
+People of any age with certain underlying medical conditions, pregnant and recently pregnant people, current and former smokers, and those with substance use disorders have an increased risk of severe illness from COVID-19.

-Cleveland Clinic Martin Health is committed to improving the prevention, testing, and treatment of COVID-19 through collaborative community partnerships and innovative medical and population health research.
-Current community-health initiatives related to COVID-19 include:
+Cleveland Clinic Martin Health is committed to improving prevention, testing, vaccination, and treatment of COVID-19 through collaborative community partnerships and innovative medical and population health research.